-Shostakovich shuffles toward the door in the conservatory with the Aide in tow carrying his bags.
+Shostakovich shuffles toward the door with the Aide in tow carrying his bags.
 As they reach the door Shostakovich finally speaks.

-"I've been thinking, Boris.
+SHOSTAKOVICH I've been thinking, Boris.
 Perhaps you should stay here in Leningrad.
 I need someone to look after my affairs here, and I think it should be you.
-After all, as you said, you love this city."
+After all, as you said, you love this city.

 The Aide is horror-stricken with this news.
 Is that a smirk on Shostakovich's face?

+INT.
+RADIO HOUSE - NIGHT

-In the Radio House whole room is lit with only a few candles.
+The whole room is lit with only a few candles.
 With extreme difficulty Dmitri carries Marina over to her cot in the corner.

 He tucks the worn blankets around her and sits next to her.

 Katya is asleep in the next cot, so they keep their voices low.
-Marina holds onto his hand.
+She holds onto his hand.
 Dmitri kisses her hand so hard that she can only smile and manage a tiny laugh.

-She says, "This has been the most incredible night of my life.
-That symphony, it tells our story."
-Dmitri smiles and nods.
-"You'll stay here tonight?" she asks.
+MARINA This has been the most incredible night of my life.
+That symphony, it tells our story.

+Dmitri smiles and nods to her.

+MARINA (CONT'D) You'll stay here tonight?

 He nods again.
-She smiles her approval.
-Dmitri sits on Katya's cot since there is more room there next to her.
-He watches Marina as she falls asleep.
+She smiles her approval at him.
+He goes and sits on Katya's cot since there is more room there next to her.
+He watches Marina as she goes to sleep.

 In the far corner of the room Vladimir is asleep at one of the tables.
 In the broadcast booth a metronome sits in front of the microphone.
 Its steady heartbeat is the only sound in the dark room.

-Katya wakes up and groggily says hello to Dmitri.
+Katya wakes up and groggily says hello to him.
 He smiles at her, nods toward Marina.

-"Shh."
+Shh.